remult/remult/docs/guide/setup-vue.md

 3. "Choose a version of Vue.js that you want to start the project with:" select `2.x`
 4. "Use class-style component syntax?" select `Yes`
 5. "Use Babel alongside Typescript?" select `Yes`
-6. "Pick a linter / formatter config:" select `ESLint with error prevention only`
-7. "Pick additional line features" select `Lint on save`
+6. "Pick additional line features" select `Lint on save`
-8. "Where do you prefer placing config for Babel, ESLint, etc.?" select `In package.json`
+7. "Where do you prefer placing config for Babel, ESLint, etc.?" select `In package.json`
-9. "Save this as a preset for future projects?" select `No`
+8. "Save this as a preset for future projects?" select `No`

 ::: tip Note
 These settings are not mandatory, they are simply the ones we have used while creating this article.